MarcoMazzoni/quorum-docker-Nnodes/README.md

     # Signer nodes for Clique and IBFT
     signer_nodes=7

-    # Use docker host network for RLP connection.
-    use_host_net=false

     # auto start
     auto_start_containers=true

-The IP addresses are needed for Constellation to work.
+The IP addresses are needed for Tessera to work.
 Now run,

     ./setup.sh [raft]
     ./setup.sh clique    # For Clique